Yordan Alvarez Preview, Player Props: Astros vs. Mariners

 Yordan Alvarez At The Plate

-- Alvarez enters this game on a four-game hitting streak.
-In his last outings, he's hitting .375 with two homers.

-- Alvarez has reached base via a hit in 80 games this season (of 109 played), and had multiple hits in 27 of those games.
+- Alvarez has picked up a hit in 72.7% of his 110 games this season, with multiple hits in 24.5% of those games.

-- Alvarez has had at least one RBI in 47.7% of his games this year (52 of 109), with more than one RBI 29 times (26.6%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- In 52 games this season (47.3%), Alvarez has picked up an RBI, and in 29 of those games (26.4%) he had two or more.
+He has also driven home three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.